ServiceStack/ServiceStackVS/src/VSServiceStack/ProjectTemplates/AngularSPA/AngularSPA/wwwroot_build/README.txt

-Fill out publish\config.json with your IIS app settings.
+Fill out publish\config.json with your IIS app settings to enable the grunt task 04-deploy-app

+For more information on using grunt-msdeploy, see https://www.npmjs.org/package/grunt-msdeploy

+Also see 'Quick WebDeploy with AWS' article on the ServiceStack wiki. https://github.com/ServiceStack/ServiceStack/wiki/Quick-WebDeploy-with-AWS